-Visual Tools expects to include OCERA resource reservation components into its custom GNU/Linux kernel so we can guarantee the appropriate behavior of the system in different load conditions.
-As videosurveillance systems, we must be able to guarantee the customer that alarm situations will be handled correctly, the corresponding images per second recorded in HD or transmitted through different media, according to configuration.
+Visual Tools expects to include OCERA resource reservation components into its custom GNU/Linux kernel so we can guarantee the appropriate behavior of the system in the two business development areas mentioned above.

+As video surveillance systems, we must be able to guarantee the customer that alarm situations will be handled correctly, the corresponding images per second recorded in HD or transmitted through different media, according to configuration.
 Particularly, the CBS component permit us to be sure that alarms will be handled as expected even in overload conditions such as users connected for live video steaming, backup processes active, etc...

-Visual Tools is exploring also low cost platforms based on the Xscale processor (to which OCERA resource reservation components are ported).
+Visual Tools is developing a new low-cost digital video recording and transmission unit based on the Xscale processor (to which OCERA resource reservation components are ported).
 In these low-cost systems it is even more difficult to guarantee the user that the correct actions will be taken in case a alarm is fired.
 Traditionally we have guaranteed such behaviour through a worst case analysis, wasting processing power "for if an alarm fires".
 The dynamic programmability of resource management component will permit us to profit XScale processing capabilities in normal conditions.
 We will be able to let more users to connect for live video streaming, for example, and in case an alarm is fired, program the CBS server to reserve the needed CPU bandwidth to handle the alarm.

 On the control center side, we have other particular needs.
-The control center can receive several alarms and video streams at the same time, each video stream having different framerates and compression quality characteristics.
+The control center can receive several alarms and video streams at the same time, each video stream having different frame rates and compression quality characteristics.
 For what alarms concern we can still make use of CBS to assure the customer proper alarm handling, but the live video streaming functionality is more complex; ideally we should be able to assign different CPU bandwidth to each stream depending on its needs.
 The feedback scheduling component fits perfectly in this case because it will give more CPU bandwidth to the thread/process that needs it depending on its stream characteristics (framerate and quality).